amio-io/amio/README.md

-# API
+# Amio

-Repository for reporting issues and feature requests of [Amio API](https://docs.amio.io/).
+Repository for reporting issues and feature requests of [Amio Project](http://amio.io/).